traditionelles kreolisches Gemüse Jambalaya (Reiseintopf) mit Kidney Bohnen

 Notes

-• I like to use chicken broth for this recipe as I find it more flavorful, of course if you are following a vegan or vegetarian diet, use vegetable broth or combination of vegetable broth and water.
+• I like to use chicken broth for this recipe as I find it more flavourful, of course if you are following a vegan or vegetarian diet, use vegetable broth or combination of vegetable broth and water.

 • The leaves from the celery can also be added to the jambalaya or use them as a garnish before serving.
-The fresh parsley can also be added at the same time as the beans, but in winter I like to add it to the dish just before serving as it adds some fresh, light flavors to the dish.
+The fresh parsley can also be added at the same time as the beans, but in winter I like to add it to the dish just before serving as it adds some fresh, light flavours to the dish.
 As you will!

-Did you try this recipe?
+Did you try this Vegetable Jambalaya recipe?

 Then tag @ellerepublic on Instagram and hashtag it #ellerepublic